 - Itching and burning sensation on affected areas

 - Lesions may begin to ooze with fluid then become crusty

 - Discolored and scaly skin on affected areas

 Types of Eczema: Dyshidrotic Eczema

-Dyshidrotic Eczema is usually observed with blisters around the palms and fingers of one’s hands, and at other times, the patient’s feet soles may be affected as well.
+Dyshidrotic Eczema is usually observed with blisters around the palms and fingers of one’s hands.
+Other times, the patient’s feet soles may be affected as well.

 Cause of Dyshidrotic Eczema

-There are no exact causes for this condition, but it may be associated with allergic conditions like hay fever or nasal allergies.
+There are no exact causes for this condition, but there may be a connection with allergic conditions like hay fever or nasal allergies.

-Risk factors associated with Dyshidrotic Eczema include stress.
-Metal exposure, having sensitive skin, and being affected by Atopic Dermatitis.
+Risk factors associated with Dyshidrotic Eczema include stress, metal exposure, having sensitive skin, and being previously affected by atopic dermatitis.